tristen/multilingual/README.md

 ## Cons

+- In the language dropdown you need to iterate over {{ for posts in site.posts }} which could get expensive to generate.
 - Ensuring categories are set up in the right order is wacky.
 - Ensuring the translated post has the same date with timestamp is wacky.